 This was a place of incarceration for female convicts, many of whom were sent over from the UK and Ireland for crimes ranging from petty theft, to incest and murder.

 These women were divided into three classes and tasked with chores – cooks and hospital attendants among the higher class, the production of clothes and mending of linen for the second class.
 The lowest class of convicts did the laundering and carded and spun wool.

 Conditions were poor and life was tough for all women at the site, which closed in 1877.
-Although most of it has been demolished in times since, what remains was acquired by the Tasmanian state Government.
+Although most of it has been demolished in times since, what remains has been acquired by the Tasmanian State Government.

 The Cascades Female Factory Historic Site is now world heritage listed and exists as one of 11 convict sites in Australia (formally the Australian Convict Sites World Heritage Property).

 Today you can take self-guided or official tours of the site – see more information here.

 After some hops with a side of history?

 Established in 1824, the historic Cascade brewery is still fully operational, producing Australia’s oldest beer, Cascade Pale Ale.

 Set against the dramatic backdrop of kunanyi/Mount Wellington, it’s truly an icon of Tasmania.